Volodymyr Zelenskyy: First phase of the invasion

 On 23 March, Zelenskyy was calling on Russians to emigrate from Russia so as not to finance the war in Ukraine with their taxes.
 In March 2022, Zelenskyy supported the suspension of 11 Ukrainian political parties with ties to Russia: the Socialist Party of Ukraine, Derzhava, Left Opposition, Nashi, Opposition Bloc, Opposition Platform — For Life, Party of Shariy, Progressive Socialist Party of Ukraine, Union of Leftists, and the Volodymyr Saldo Bloc.
 The Communist Party of Ukraine, another pro-Russia party, had already been banned in 2015 because of its support to the Donbas separatists.
-Zelenskyy has also supported consolidating all TV news stations into a single 24-hour news broadcast run by the state of Ukraine during martial law.
+Zelenskyy also supported consolidating all TV news stations into a single 24-hour news broadcast run by the Ukrainian state during martial law.

-Phase 2: South-Eastern front 2022, 8 April – 5 September

-In April 2022, Zelenskyy criticized Germany's ties with Russia.
 In May 2022, Zelenskyy said that Ukrainian men of conscription age had a duty to remain in Ukraine.
-As Zelenskyy ordered a general military mobilization in February 2022, he also banned men aged 18 to 60 from leaving Ukraine.
+As Zelenskyy ordered a general military mobilisation in February 2022, he also banned men aged 18 to 60 from leaving Ukraine.